Graduate Assistantship Details

 - During the summer term, graduate assistants should be enrolled in at least 1 hour of graduate credit during any summer session.

-- An assistant may enroll in an undergraduate course(s) and apply those hours toward graduate assistant full-time status provided the course(s) is included on the official graduate program (Form B or C).
+- An assistant may enroll in an undergraduate course(s) and apply those hours toward graduate assistant full-time status provided the course(s) is included on the official graduate Program of Study form.
 When the course load includes both undergraduate and graduate courses, the student must enroll in a minimum of 6 hours of graduate credit and from 3 to 6 hours of undergraduate credit.

 Prior to being designated as a Graduate Assistant Instructor, the graduate assistant must complete required training in teaching skills.
 He/she must gain an acceptable knowledge base in the discipline as evidenced by participation in departmental training, Center for Teaching and Learning workshops, seminars, and other training experiences sponsored by the Graduate School.
 Evidence of the accomplishments in teacher training activities must be documented by materials in the student application (paperwork can be obtained in the Graduate School office).
 The application will serve as an important document showing participation in teacher preparation activities.
 The approval process includes three steps: (a) the student will submit the application to the department head for approval; (b) after department head approval, the appropriate college dean must approve the application; and (c) the Dean of the Graduate School has final approval and reserves the right to refuse approval even if approved by other parties.
 A student who is applying for assistant instructor status MUST begin the process early enough for complete approval prior to the start of the semester of the desired assistant instructor status.
 The following requirements must be met for approval: